OPEN MARKET LISTING AND BOOKING HELP SERVICE FOR INDEPENDENT MOVING HELPERS

 You, as a freelance independent contractor, are your own boss, and so are the sole determiner of what you choose to charge for your services and how you calculate your fee.
 However, any moving companies considering hiring you can decline to offer you a job if you are charging more than they are willing to pay.
 And you can decline any job offers that are offering less than what you want to accept as your minimum fee.
 In other words, your fee must be negotiated and pre-agreed upon between you and the Lead moving company of a job appointment prior to you accepting the job appointment.

-#7) TWO HOUR MINIMUM (or larger hour minimum)
+#7) TWO HOUR MINIMUM

 #9) BORROWED LEAD

-#11) TIME COUNTED ON THE CLOCK
+#10) TIME COUNTED ON THE CLOCK

-#12) ADDITIONAL COMPENSATION
+#11) ADDITIONAL COMPENSATION

-For out of town jobs you only add gas compensation as long as the vehicle used is authorized as a part of the texted and approved moving service plan.
-The customer's truck gas fee goes to whoever paid (or is going to pay) for the gas that refills the truck.
-The customer's supply fee goes to whoever paid for those supplies.
-You get paid only your hourly rate for your time, and do not get paid extra for stairs, weekends, cancelled appointments, pianos, hot tubs or for moving any other particular thing.
 You do not get paid extra for the time or gas used to drive our own personal vehicles within the Eugene/Springfield city limits, just like a mechanic, dentist or office worker doesn't get paid time or gas to drive to their local office or workplace.
 Each mover does get reimbursement at cost for any customer authorized supplies they used on the job, provided they turn in their receipts or declarations of those expenses to the Lead of the job prior to the moving service bill being presented to the customer.

 #13) PAYING THE CREW

-When the Lead pays a crewman the Lead is required to automatically show a picture of the job payment invoice to that crewman before paying him.
+When the Lead pays a crewman the Lead is required to automatically show a picture of the job payment invoice (on the Lead's phone) to that crewman before paying him.
 This is so that each moving helper can automatically see for himself the labor hours that was counted on the bill for him and the group tip amount that the customer gave the Lead to disperse to the crew (if any).
 Each moving helper must agree that it is only the Lead Moving Company of the job appointment that owes the moving helpers their pay for each job, not AGMC.

 14) PICK UP & DROP OFF OF UHAUL TRUCK